psa/storm-crawler-wiki/URLFilters.md

 **MaxDepth**
 The [MaxDepthFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/depth/MaxDepthFilter.java) is configured with the parameter `max Depth` and requires `metadata.track.depth` to be set to true in the [[Configuration]].
 This removes outlinks found too far from the seed URL and is a way of controling the expansion of the crawl.

+If the filter is configured with a value of 0, then all outlinks will be removed, regardless of whether the depth is being tracked.

+The max depth can also be set on a per seed basis, using the key/value `max.depth`, which is automatically transfered to the outlinks if `metadata.track.depth` is set to true.

 **Host**
 The [HostURLFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/host/HostURLFilter.java) filters URLs based on whether they belong to the same host or domain name as the source URL.
 This is configured with the parameter `ignoreOutsideDomain` and `ignoreOutsideHost`.
 The latter takes precedence over the former.